PythonistaGuild/Wavelink/docs/wavelink.rst

     This event can be called many times throughout your bots lifetime, as it will be called when Wavelink successfully reconnects to your node in the event of a disconnect.

+.. function:: on_wavelink_node_disconnected(payload: wavelink.NodeDisconnectedEventPayload)

+    Called when a Node has disconnected/lost connection to wavelink. **This is NOT** the same as a node being closed.
+    This event will however be called directly before the :func:`on_wavelink_node_closed` event.

+    The default behaviour is for wavelink to attempt to reconnect a disconnected Node.
+This event can change that behaviour.
+If you want to close this node completely see: :meth:`Node.close`

+    This event can be used to manage currrently connected players to this Node.
+    See: :meth:`Player.switch_node`

+    .. versionadded:: 3.5.0

 .. function:: on_wavelink_stats_update(payload: wavelink.StatsEventPayload)

     Called when the ``stats`` OP is received by Lavalink.